Single Point of Failure

 Some years back, we had a change window set up to patch the Windows servers.
 Everything had been done according to policy and Change Management had approved our change and the timing and notification had been sent out that we would be doing this after hours to minimize impact.
 At the start of the change window the admin logged onto the patch management server, opened the application, and kicked-off the patching job.
 The patch management server immediately crashed and would not reboot.
 We cancelled the change per policy and contacted hardware support to come out and troubleshoot the patching server.
 Due to the level of support that we had, the field tech did not arrive until business hours the following day.
 After running diagnostics he determined that a memory module in the patching server had failed.
 He replaced the memory module and booted the server.
 A few minutes later the monitoring console lit up like a Christmas tree and pagers started going off all around the server and application admins' aisles.
 Servers were going down all across the enterprise.
 Senior Managers started calling to find out what the heck was going on.
 Customers were being impacted as applications became unavailable.
 After a little investigation we realized what had happened.
 The patching server had set a flag to run the patching jobs before it crashed.
 When it was repaired and restarted, it dutifully picked up where it had left off the night before and kicked off those patching jobs and started patching all the servers - in the middle of the business day!
 Lesson learned, don't do work in the middle of the business day even if it not supposed to cause impact.
 You just never know.

 Submitted by Derrick B.

-Add your IT horror story in the comment section
+Add your IT horror story on Twitter!

 A Computer "Guru" Who Built Her Own Anti-Virus Program and Has Never Heard of Google